-Moncton dominates!
-We’re outperforming the province and, in some cases, the country when it comes to key sector growth.
+Moncton has staying power!
+We’re outperforming the province, and in some cases, the country when it comes to key sector growth.

 We’ve got lots to choose from!
 There are more than 190 manufacturing firms located in Moncton, making it the third largest manufacturing centre in Atlantic Canada.
 The professional services sector boasts over 700 firms and more than 3,300 employed in the sector.
 We’re also well educated.
 The region is home to three universities and satellite campuses of two others as well as five colleges.
 Often these programs can be customized with regional partners to meet the demand of employers.
 In total, there are an estimated 8,000 students enrolled in university and college programs in the region.
 How’s that for diverse?

 Our numbers tell the tale.
 Profit, growth and affordability are winning trends in Moncton.

 Home ownership here costs just 37% of the national average.
 Moncton boasts a 92% diversified economy.
 Plus, the GDP and employment growth are in line with those of Canada.